Interpretable Role-Based Clustering in Multi-Layer Financial Networks: Role-based Clustering in Multi-Layer Financial Networks

-To compute an embedding for each node in Figure~\ref{fig:sec_unsec_net}, we compute features $\Bar{\phi}^{(l)}(i)$, for all nodes $i\in V$, for both the secured market segment (blue, $l=1$), and unsecured (red, $l=2$) market segment, up until path lengths $K=3$ (longer transactions chains become increasingly unlikely).
+To compute an embedding for each node in Figure~\ref{fig:sec_unsec_net}, we compute features $\Bar{\phi}^{(l)}(i)$, for all nodes $i\in V$, for both the secured market segment (blue, $l=1$), and unsecured (red, $l=2$) market segment, up until path lengths $K=3$ (longer transaction chains become increasingly unlikely).
 We show the embeddings in Figure~\ref{fig:embed}, where the features are represented as a matrix of column embeddings.

 So far, we only count paths that start in one layer and remain within that same layer throughout.
-However, it's also possible to count paths that traverse across different layers, as to capture the extent institutions have to transact with counterparties that are intermediaries between different markets.
-An efficient approach for including these paths as additional features is explained in Appendix~\ref{app:blf}.
+However, it is also possible to count paths that traverse across different layers, so as to capture the extent to which institutions can transact with counterparties that are intermediaries between different markets.

 While it seems natural to count the number of paths for each node as a proxy for the trading possibilities of a financial institution, an alternative approach would be to count the number of distinct counterparties that are reachable within a given number of steps.
 This variation offers a more partner-oriented view of market accessibility, which may be particularly relevant when the diversity of trading relationships is of greater interest than the volume of indirect connections.
 We propose the path-counting method due to its simplicity, but we emphasize that the framework is flexible and can accommodate different notions of proximity or network reachability, depending on the specific analytical goals.